Examination of the shoulder video

-- With the shoulder fully exposed, inspect the patient from the front, from the side and from behind, checking for symmetry, posture, muscle wasting and scars.
+- With the shoulder fully exposed, inspect the patient in stance from the front, from the side and from behind, checking for symmetry, posture, muscle wasting and scars.

-- Assess the temperature over the front of the shoulder.
+- Assess the temperature over the front of the shoulder (the glenohumeral joint).

 - Palpate the bony landmarks for tenderness, starting at the sternoclavicular joint, then the clavicle, acromioclavicular joint, acromion process and around the scapula.

-- Palpate the joint line – anterior and posterior.
+- Palpate the glenohumeral joint line – anterior and posterior.